-The purpose of the Renaissance Elementary Charter School Educational Excellence School Advisory Council is to work to ensure improved student achievement.
+The purpose of the Renaissance Middle Charter School Educational Excellence School Advisory Council is to work to ensure improved student achievement.
 One of the ways the Council does this is by preparing and evaluating the school improvement plan.
-This took place on October 08, 2014.
-They actively participated in reviewing school data and developing strategies to increase student achievement during our meetings.
+This took place during the October 08, 2014 meeting.
+They actively participated in reviewing school data and developing strategies to increase student achievement.